Lionel Hollins: Coaching career

 In 2012–2013, Hollins led Memphis to a franchise record 56-win season, breaking the winning percentage record they had set the previous season (now at .683).
 Marc Gasol was named Defensive Player of the Year as the Grizzlies held opponents to 89.3 points per game.

 The Grizzlies avenged the previous playoffs and defeated the Los Angeles Clippers in six games in the first round.
 In the second round, they defeated the top-seeded and defending Western Conference champion Oklahoma City Thunder in five games.
 Though attributed to Oklahoma City being without superstar point guard Russell Westbrook for the series, Memphis advanced to their first conference finals in team history.
 However, a four-game sweep to the experienced San Antonio Spurs ended the Grizzlies' season and playoff run.

 It was announced that Hollins' contract would not be renewed by the team on June 10, 2013.
 He stands as the Grizzlies' most successful coach, having improved the team's record almost every season.
 He led them to three straight playoff appearances, their first playoff win, a franchise best .683 winning percentage, and the first playoff series victory in franchise history.
 As of 2024, the Grizzlies have not been back to the conference finals since Hollins departure.

 On July 2, 2014, Hollins and the Brooklyn Nets reached an agreement for him to serve as the team's head coach for the next four seasons.
 On July 7, 2014, he was officially introduced by the Nets at a press conference.
 In his first season as head coach, he guided the Nets to the playoffs.
 On January 10, 2016, he was relieved of his head coaching duties by the Nets after starting the 2015–16 season with a 10–27 record.

 On July 31, 2019, the Los Angeles Lakers hired Hollins as an assistant coach.
 Hollins won his 2nd championship on October 11, 2020, when the Lakers defeated the Miami Heat in the 2020 NBA Finals in 6 games.

 On July 3, 2022, the Houston Rockets hired Hollins as an assistant coach.

 Personal life

 Hollins's son, Austin Hollins, played college basketball for the University of Minnesota's men's basketball team.
-His son has also played professionally in the EuroLeague.

-His other son, Anthony, played Division III basketball for the at-the-time top-ranked team in the country, Washington University in St. Louis Bears.
-He's now an orthopedic surgeon.